UK Post Study Work Visa (Graduate Route): Complete Guide for International Students 2026

 Transition to other UK work visas

-Skilled Worker Visa
+Skilled Worker visa

-Global Talent Visa
+Global Talent visa

-• No job offer required.
+• No job offer is required and no employer sponsorship.

-Scale‑up Visa
+Scale-up visa

 Other pathways